 When we first started travelling in Europe many countries accepted Terence’s driver’s license from the United Arab Emirates, where we lived for many years.
 But then he started getting asked for his International Drivers License, which he didn’t have at the time.
 Some countries require both, so one of our best tips for driving in Europe is to take both.

-Book Rental Cars Well Ahead in Summer
+Book Rental Cars Well Ahead for Summer Road Trips

 Check Car Rental Opening Hours Before Booking